 Choosing a material depends on factors such as cost, strength, weight, and how the part is manufactured.
 A material for a low-cost suspension arm of a vehicle should be cheap, strong, light, and must not corrode.
 The engineer must also consider how easy the part is to produce in large quantities.

-The material needs to be strong because it must carry the weight of the vehicle and it must not corrode so that it can be durable.
+The material needs to be strong because it must carry the weight of the vehicle, and it must not corrode so that it can be durable.

 There are many materials that can be used for this application.
-These include aluminium, steel, zinc.
+These include aluminium, steel, and zinc.
 Steel is strong and cheap, so it has many applications, including suspension arms in automobiles.
 Aluminium is lighter and doesn’t rust, which is good for electric cars that need to be light and durable.
 Zinc is also light and durable.